UN leader says more aid needed for crisis-hit Lebanon - NewsBreak

 UN leader says more aid needed for crisis-hit Lebanon

-United Nations Secretary-General Antonio Guterres said on Sunday the international community has not done enough to support Lebanon, grappling with a dire economic crisis and home to over 1 million Syrian refugees .
+BEIRUT — (AP) — United Nations Secretary-General Antonio Guterres said on Sunday the international community has not done enough to support Lebanon, grappling with a dire economic crisis and home to over 1 million Syrian refugees.
 The UN leader urged more support at the start of a three-day visit to the small Mediterranean country.

 Guterres arrived on the high profile visit earlier Sunday, and spoke after his meeting with Lebanon's President Michel Aoun.